Er-Rahul-Tiwari/ecommerce/README.md

 # Steps

-1. Go to inside NEXA folder
+1. Go to inside rahul_ecommerce folder
 2. To write in command line " npm install "

 # Run Project
-1. First insure i.e., you're in nexa folder
+1. First insure i.e., you're in rahul_ecommerce folder
 2. To write in command line " npm install "
 3. To check live-server is installed if not then write again " npm install live-server "
 4. To write in command line " npm start "